 1986 – 2018

-Today, the organization grosses over $1 billion in annual sales and employs over 1700 people throughout Michigan, Illinois, Ohio, Florida, and New York.
-Garber Management Group is currently the 13th largest privately-held company in Michigan, and continues to expand its business through the formation of its sub-prime used vehicle operations, RightWay Automotive Credit, as well as its own affiliated finance company, Gateway Financial.
+Today, the organization grosses over $1 billion in annual sales and employs over 1900 people across the country.
+Garber Management Group is currently the 13th largest privately held company in Michigan and continues to expand its business through the formation of its subprime used vehicle operations, RightWay Automotive Credit, and its own affiliated finance company, Gateway Financial Solutions.
 Richard J. Garber is also the owner of the Saginaw Spirit, an OHL hockey franchise.